redroror/screenshots-bu-market/README.md

 - Download the file or source code
 ## Installation

 1. Download the file/system first.
+Make sure to include the database or sql file as well.

 2. Navigate to the root directory and install dependencies:
 ```bash